 File Buddy will scan a file for a string of up to 63 characters during a Find.
 The scan mode is set by the popup menu to the right of the field into which you type the desired text.
 The default scan mode is Normal, which ignores case and diacritical marks.
 Case Sensitive scans respect case, but ignore diacritical marks.
 An Exact scan requires an exact match, and should be useful for searches of 2-byte text.
 To speed searches that look in files, certain kinds of documents are not scanned.
 The following are not scanned: applications, control panels, extensions, fonts, etc.; HyperCard stacks; TIFF, PICT, and Photoshop graphics files; AIFF sound files; QuickTime movies; THINK Reference database files; Stufflt archives.
 If you have suggestions for others, let me know.
-The scanning for strings probably doesn't work for users of 2-byte scripts like Kanji.
-Maybe later, if I can figure it out.

-You can speed things up further by specifying additional criteria as well, such as file type or dates.
+You can speed things up considerably by specifying additional criteria as well, such as file type or dates.
 This will reduce the number of files whose contents are searched.